 The Scala Penetrometer was originally developed for testing pavement subgrade (Scala, 1956).
-Over time, it has become a common tool for shallow site investigation and assessing the bearing capacity of shallow foundations.
+Over time, it has become a common tool in New Zealand practice for shallow site investigation and assessing the bearing capacity of shallow foundations.
 As such, it is sometimes used to depths of 3 m or more.
 The use of the Scala is not recommended below a depth of 2 m, (or shallower in materials with a California Bearing Ratio - CBR > 15) where inertia effects, side friction on the rod and other energy losses are likely to influence the results (Paige-Green, Du Plessis; 2009).
 Clearing each metre increment with a hand auger, after the first metre of penetration, will reduce some of these effects.
 Energy also can be lost through compression of the Scala rod, elastic compression of the soil and various other unknown factors.

-The use of the Scala penetrometer alone will not identify important geotechnical issues such as buried topsoil horizons, peat layers, fill, expansive soils, etc. Therefore it is recommended that such testing is always accompanied by boreholes or test pits.
+The use of the Scala penetrometer alone will not identify important geotechnical issues such as buried topsoil horizons, organic soil/peat layers, fill, expansive soils, etc. Therefore, it is recommended that such testing is always accompanied by boreholes or test pits to visually confirm whether these materials may be present.